Skippy33/personalSite/content/post/engineering/Kiln/index.md

 ![Messy kiln box](kilnBox.jpg)
 ![Messy kiln box](kilnBox2.jpg)

-### The Construction
+### V1 (1/15/2025)

-&emsp;The kiln block was put together with furnace cement, and the bricks that needed to be cut were cut on a masonry saw.
+&emsp;The kiln block was put together with home depot furnace cement, and the bricks that needed to be cut were cut on a masonry saw.
 That was pretty easy - basically adult lego.

 &emsp;The electronics box was put together in an afternoon.
 All the parts I had on hand, and I simply followed my diagram.
 It was my first time using a wire crimper, and now I'll have to use them everywhere because it makes everything so much easier.
 Whood'a thought using the right tool for the job would make things easier?

 &emsp;The wire was twisted over a 3D-printed jig (read - cylinder with a hole to hold the wire) of the right diameter.
 I could have used a dowel, but I'd have needed to go out and buy one, and I had a 3D printer on hand.
 The wire was more resistant to twisting than I thought it'd be, and it was kind of a pain to mount in the block.
 I mounted the wires to the block with small tacks of mortar.

+&emsp;This arrangement was... unsatisfactory.
+I bought "firebrick," which is apparently not the same thing as "insulating firebrick," often just referred to as "firebrick."
+Turns out firebrick is made of a special type of clay while insulating firebrick is made of ceramics blown to be porous, kinda like pumice.
+Makes me think about how useful pumice-filled concrete could be...

+&emsp;Anyways, the regular firebrick simply wasn't a strong enough insulator.
+The outside of the block wasn't much cooler than the inside, and 1800 watts definitely wasn't enough to counteract the heat losses.
+I was just *barely* able to hit 500C, but that's not enough.
+The first version was also shamefully crude, with the heating wires kinda just hanging around.
+This was a bad idea and very quickly fell apart.

+### V2 (2/26/2025)

+&emsp;For the second version, I bought some insulating firebrick.
+This stuff is super expensive and fragile, so I have to be careful.
+I'd originally considered Kaowool, but bricks were simply easier to deal with and I know more about their properties.
+To deal with the fragility of the bricks, I assembled the kiln and covered it in home depot fire cement.
+This was, in hindsight, probably not the best idea - a proper refractory cement would have likely been the proper material.
+The furnace cement *works*, but it's been somewhat fragile and seems to have converted to a sort of glassy material on any hot surfaces.
+It also smells awful during first burn-in as all the residual water evaporates.

+&emsp;The electronics are the same, but the heater wire changed to be less janky.
+I carved small indentations in the bricks to fit the coil around the equator of the hot chamber.
+This change in the length of the coil necessitated a change in the coil itself - I chose 20AWG Kanthal-A1 wound in a ~1/4th in coil around a screw.
+The screw was useful, as it helped me ensure that the coil spacing was consistent during initial winding.
+Afterward, I stretched the coil to fit the channels I'd carved.